eCommerce Platforms Comparison

 3. Low initial costs

-Paying $29 per month to have your own webshop sounds too good to be true.
+Paying $21 per month to have your own webshop sounds too good to be true.
 And it is.
-The $29 option provides you with just a glimpse of Shopify abilities, and you’re pretty much inclined to get some of the more expensive options right from the get go.
+The $21 option provides you with just a glimpse of Shopify’s apps, and you’re pretty much inclined to get some of the more expensive options right from the get-go.

-With the Shopify Plus solution, the more sales you make on your webstore – the more money you pay.
-Shopify Plus solutions for vendors in the medium size enterprise category, will cost you a minimum of $2000 per month to maintain.
+Shopify solutions for vendors in the medium size enterprise category will cost you a minimum of $2000 per month to maintain.
 Plus the additional fees of running your store.

-The “good” news is – once your percentage based model reaches $40k in fees paid, Shopify will be satisfied with this figure and won’t charge you additionally for any other sales you make.
+The “good” news is – once your percentage-based model reaches $40k in fees paid, Shopify won’t charge you additionally for any other sales you make.

-Furthermore, Shopify does not allow you to use any outside payment processors, so you will be forced to use their Stripe solution, which charges 2.9% + $0.30 per transaction in credit card fees.
+Shopify also does not allow you to use any outside payment processors, so you will be forced to use their Stripe solution, which charges 2.9% + $0.30 per transaction in credit card fees.

 And if you’re using a payment provider that your business is accustomed to already, instead of their solution, not only that you’ll pay the same fees, and the cost of integration, but there’s also an additional fee of 2% per transaction.

-One of the main reasons why people dislike Shopify is its lack of SEO abilities and features.
+The second main reason why people dislike Shopify is its lack of SEO abilities and features.
 If your business is relying on Search Engine Results to bring you leads and conversions – be aware that this is not a platform for you.

-If you are still not sure which option would be a better fit for your company, fee free to review the following table and contact us directly.
+If you are still not sure which option would be a better fit for your company, feel free to contact us directly.
 We’d be happy to set up a one-on-one consultation to learn about your business objectives and provide you with some strategic advice on how to get started with your eCommerce site.
-Let’s get to selling!